 What Is a Workmanship Warranty?

 Your roof is one of the most important components of your home.
 A new roof is also a major investment.
 As you want your roof to last at least 20-plus years, take the time to find reputable Northern Virginia roofing contractors who offer a workmanship warranty on their roofing installation and replacement services.
-A workmanship warranty provides homeowners with coverage against workmanship or installation errors.
-This type of warranty generally covers about one year following the completion of the work.
-However, this is not true for all contractors.
-Carefully read the fine print to get the details of the workmanship warranty.
+A workmanship warranty, also known as a labor or craftsmanship warranty, is a guarantee provided by a contractor regarding the quality of the work or craftsmanship involved in a project.
+This type of warranty assures the customer that the work performed meets certain industry standards and will be free from defects related to the quality of the labor for a specified period.

 What Does a Workmanship Warranty Cover?